 We offer guided visits of the permanent exhibition “Palace of Tears.
 Everyday Life in Divided Germany” in foreign languages, available to book.
 The languages we offer are Dutch, English, French, Italian, Polish, Russian, Spanish and Swedish.
 Not the language you require?
 Contact our Visitor Services to see whether we can find a suitable alternative.

 Foreign-language guided visits can be booked through our Visitor Services for groups of 10 people or more.

 What role did the Tränenpalast play after the Berlin Wall was built?
 What impact did the division of Germany have on people’s daily lives in East and West?
 The self-guided tour ”Papers, please!“ invites young people to explore these questions in the permanent exhibition at this historic site.
 At six stations, students can investigate original objects, documents and photos and discover history’s relevance for their own lives today.

-Ask for the activity guide at the information desk.
+Ask for the Guide “Tracing history” at the information desk.
 We suggest that school groups participate in a guided tour beforehand.

 Target audience: Students (14 to 17 years)

 Topic: German division and unification, everyday life